harshithparitala/Vsd_SquadroMini-internship/README.md

 After  finishing all the instructions in Assembly language ,At the address of `100d8` it returns the value of sum.

+task : Wite a simple C program for any application and compile using RISC -V GCC/SPIKE

 Application:
 --

+Counterdown Clock :
+--
+The countdown counter is a program that begins from a specified value and decrements it by one at regular intervals until it reaches zero.

+We want to create a program that:

+Initializes a timer with a starting value (e.g., 10 seconds).
+Prints the current countdown value.
+Decrements the timer every second.
+Stops when the timer reaches zero.

+C-program using Leafpad :

 </details>